 Books may be “traditional media” — and we’re happy to keep that tradition going.

-The publishing wing of Atomic Tango produces books in all genres with an emphasis on creativity — even in nonfiction.
+Atomic Tango’s publishing wing produces books in all genres with an emphasis on creativity — even in nonfiction.
 We believe life is too short for dry books (dry martinis, yes; dry books, never).

 Note: This page contains affiliate links to Amazon.
-Purchasing via these links supports the Atomic Tango Martini Fund.
+Purchasing via these links supports the Atomic Tango Cocktail Fund.

 If you want to write marketing copy like a pro, creative ideas and basic grammar are just a start.
 You also have to know how to edit your work ruthlessly AND creatively.